Henties Bay to Kasane Expedition

 DAY 06:

 Depart Tsumkwe driving in an eastern direction entering Botswana at the Dobe border post.
 According to indications, this is by far the border post between Botswana and Namibia that is the least used.
-Don't be surprised if only a customs TENT will greet you.
+Don't be surprised if only a customs tent will greet you.

-You might feel that you are one of the first overlanders driving this 2-track spoor.
-You will get the feeling that you are off the grid, and that you are really in WILD AFRICA now.
-We will take some backroads towards Tsodilo Hills.
 The overnight stop will be “wild camping” enroute, depending on the road conditions and how far we can travel before it gets too late.
-You must be fully self-sufficient for the 1 night wild camping, as we have no campsite/no facilities, everyone must set up his own camp and arrange his own shower and bush toilet if needed.
+You must be fully self-sufficient for the 1-night wild camping, as we have no campsite/no facilities, everyone must set up his own camp and arrange his own shower and bush toilet if needed.

-O/N Camping: Wild Camping in the bush with NO facilities
+O/N Camping: Wild camping in the bush with no facilities.

 Meals included: Dinner prepared by the LTJ team (drinks excluded)

-DAY 07 & 08:
+DAY 08:

 After a steaming cup of coffee, we pack up and drive towards Shakawe where we will overnight for 2 nights at a lodge campsite.
 In the North-Western corner of Botswana, situated on the banks of the Okavango River, in the panhandle of the Delta, you will find the lush green lawns and tall, shady indigenous trees, a paradise called Drotsky’s Cabins.
 Thirty years ago, Jan and Eileen Drotsky put their roots down here, and today still own and manage the cabins, one of the first lodges in Botswana.
 The area is a birding and fishing paradise.